Runge–Gross theorem: Proof

 Given two scalar potentials denoted as v(r,t) and v'(r,t), which differ by more than an additive purely time-dependent term, the proof follows by showing that the density corresponding to each of the two scalar potentials, obtained by solving the Schrödinger equation, differ.

 The proof relies heavily on the assumption that the external potential can be expanded in a Taylor series about the initial time.
+This is remedied by the van Leeuwen theorem from 1999.
 The proof also assumes that the density vanishes at infinity, making it valid only for finite systems.

 The Runge–Gross proof first shows that there is a one-to-one mapping between external potentials and current densities by invoking the Heisenberg equation of motion for the current density so as to relate time-derivatives of the current density to spatial derivatives of the external potential.
 Given this result, the continuity equation is used in a second step to relate time-derivatives of the electronic density to time-derivatives of the external potential.